Caleydo/caleydo.github.io/_documentation/installation.md

 the `clone_deps` command resolves and clones the dependencies of the given plugin.

-usage
+usage:

 ```bash
 ./manage.sh clone_deps demo_app
 ```

 ### pull command

-the `pull` command is a utility for pulling all git repositories within the project, i.e. the container and all the plugins
+The `pull` command is a utility for pulling all git repositories within the project, i.e. the container and all the plugins

 ### resolve command

-the `resolve` command is used to resolve external dependencies of the plugins.
+The `resolve` command is used to resolve external dependencies of the plugins.

 **Attention**: this command can only be invoked within the virtual machine, to avoid that your system is cluttered.